 You may want to use initiatives if:

-Agency questions and event-specific need questions are not important to you.
-If these aren't issues, then initiatives may be your best choice.
+Agency application questions are not important to you.
+If you don't need to get information from agencies as a prerequisite to posting a need, then initiatives may be your best choice.

 You have concurrent initiatives and want to customize the notifications that go out to the volunteers.
 You have this capability with initiatives but not with the AEM.
 With AEM, the notification will pull the name of the advanced event, but you cannot add event-specific information to the message body, since the same message goes out for all ongoing advanced events.